agiledev-students-spring2024/4-final-project-chef-it-up/UX-DESIGN.md

 ### Favorite Recipe

-Page containing all a users favorite Recipe each of these recipe cards are clickable.
+Page containing all of user's favorite recipe - each of these recipe cards are clickable.

 ![Favorite Recipe](./ux-design/wireframe/Favorite_Recipes.png)

 ### Favorite Individual Recipe Info

-Info about your one of your favorited recipes.
+Info about one of your favorited recipes.
 Users can click on the unfavorite button to unfavorite the recipe.

 ![Favorite Individual Recipe Info ](./ux-design/wireframe/Individual_recipe_Info_favorite.png)

 ### My Recipe

 Browse all recipes made by user.
-There are also button to naviagte to creating and genreating a recipe
+There is also button to naviagte to creating and generating a recipe

 ![My Recipe](./ux-design/wireframe/my_recipe.png)